Zhexu Alex Jin

 Neurips 2022 Workshop: Medical Imaging Meets Nuerips

-Proposed to regularize geometry of the segmentation output produced by network using losses inspired by persistent homology We sped up the loss computation via a 1-dimensional simplification and implemented the new loss based on lower star filtration.
+Proposed to perserve geometry of the instance segmentation for medical imaging using losses inspired by persistent homology.
+We sped up the loss computation via a 1-dimensional simplification and implemented the new loss based on lower star filtration.
 Benchmarked the proposed method against other commonly used instance segmentation methods

 Teaching